 Resources for this page came from:

-Scott Scroggins, who portrays him as the Asst.
-Surgeon in the 3rd Maine Regt.
+Scott Scroggins, of the 3rd Maine Regt.
 Vol. Inf. reenactment group.

 Jeffrey Brown, Archivist III, of the Maine State Archives.